Discovery of a 310-day Period from the Enshrouded Massive System NaSt1 (WR 122)

 \section{Conclusions}

-We presented the discovery of a $\sim300$~d period from the interacting massive binary \nast~with optical and near-IR light curves obtained between 2014 July and 2020 Oct.
-(Fig.~\ref{fig:LC}).
-With a combined fit utilizing all light curves simultaneously, we derive a well-constrained sinusoidal period of $P_{\rm Comb}=305.2\pm1.0$~d.
-The sinusoidal variability of \nast~exhibited different amplitudes at various wavelengths as well as a significant phase shift between the sine models fit to the $r$-band and $J$-band light curves (Table~\ref{tab:Prop}, Fig.~\ref{fig:Phase}).
-Based on previously cataloged optical emission lines from the nebula surrounding \nast~\citep{Crowther1999}, we determine that nebular emission lines contribute more than $\sim10\%$ to the $BgVRr$ photometry (Table~\ref{tab:Prop}) and may therefore be linked to the differing variability amplitudes at each wavelength filter.
-Historical IR light curves from 1983--1989 suggest that that \nast~exhibits variability on $\sim$decade timescales in addition to its periodic $\sim300$~d sinusoidal variability (Fig.~\ref{fig:PastVar}).
-Mid-IR spectra of \nast, which were taken semicontemporaneously with ZTF and PGIR observations, demonstrated that its 3--13 $\mu$m emission is also variable and appears to be correlated with the optical/near-IR variability (Fig.~\ref{fig:SED}).
+A comprehensive summary of \nast's properties including the results from our work are provided in Table~\ref{tab:summary}.
+In this paper, we presented the discovery of a $310$~d photometric variability period from \nast~with optical and near-IR light curves obtained between 2014 July and 2021 July (Fig.~\ref{fig:LC}).
+The best-constrained period, $P=309.7\pm0.7$~d, is derived from a sinusoidal fit to the ZTF $r$-band light curve.
+The amplitude of \nast's sinusoidal variability differed at different wavelengths, and we identify a significant phase shift between the sine models fit to the $r$-band and $J$-band light curves (Table~\ref{tab:Prop}; Fig.~\ref{fig:Phase}, \textit{right}).
+Based on previously cataloged optical emission lines from the nebula surrounding \nast~\citep{Crowther1999}, we determined that nebular emission lines contribute $\sim5$--30\% to the optical photometry (Table~\ref{tab:Prop}).
+The fraction of emission originating from circumstellar material may therefore be linked to the differing variability amplitudes observed across the filter wavelengths.
+Historical IR light curves over 1983--1989 show that the past variability was consistent with the present-day period of $310$~d.
+However, the past $J$-band brightness and variability amplitudes (Tab.~\ref{tab:HistLCFit}) were greater than that measured by the recent PGIR light curves, suggesting that \nast\ exhibits variability on longer ($\gtrsim$ decade) timescales.
+Mid-IR AEOS/BASS spectra of \nast, which were taken semicontemporaneously with ZTF, ATLAS, and PGIR observations, demonstrated that its 3--13~$\mu$m emission is also variable and appears to be correlated with the optical/near-IR variability (Fig.~\ref{fig:SED}).